dillonkearns/incrementalelm.com/content/tips/exit-gatekeepers.md

 ---
-{
-  "type": "article",
-  "title": "Using elm types to prevent logging social security #'s", "src": "article-cover/exit.jpg",
+title: "Using elm types to prevent logging social security #'s"
-  "description": "One of the most successful techniques I've seen for making sure you don't break elm code the next time you touch it is a technique I call an Exit Gatekeeper.", }
+description: One of the most successful techniques I've seen for making sure you don't break elm code the next time you touch it is a technique I call an Exit Gatekeeper.
+publishAt: "2020-01-01"
 ---

-One of the most successful techniques I've seen for making sure you don't break elm code the next time you touch it is a technique I call an **Exit Gatekeeper**.

 Let's say you have these innocent functions in your app.
 How do you know that you won't get your wires crossed and log a user's social security number?